 - Obtain Description - Attempt to obtain a description of the offender(s), including gender, age, race, hair, clothing, and distinguishing features.
 Also, attempt to obtain a description and license number of any vehicle(s) involved.
 Note the direction in which the offender(s) or vehicle(s) departed.

 - Preserve the Crime Scene - Do not touch any items involved in the incident.
 Close off the area of the incident and do not allow anyone in the crime area until police or BJC Security arrives.

-- Contact the Director of Student Services at 454-8694 for assistance, guidance, or emotional support.
+- Contact the vice dean for student affairs and diversity (314-362-9155) for assistance, guidance, or emotional support.